 Submitted by Marvin on February 26, 2016 - 12:27pm

-News agencies and propane related organizations periodically release news stories about various cities and counties that have chosen to use propane powered vehicles for police and school districts (among other agencies).
+News agencies and propane related organizations periodically release news stories about various cities and counties that have chosen to use propane powered vehicles for police and school districts (among other agencies) to realize 'propane cost savings'.
 Some reports have described the conversion of taxi cabs and public transit vehicles to propane.
-Many of these articles describe the purpose of these fuel conversions for 'cost savings'.
+Many of these articles reference the reason for the change: 'Propane Cost Savings'.

 Submitted by Marvin on February 26, 2016 - 12:19pm